Colégio Santo Antônio

 Friars who were part of the school's history.

 Banner celebrating the school's centenary.

 Colégio Santo Antônio (St. Anthony School) is a private Catholic Franciscan primary and secondary school located in the Savassi neighborhood of Belo Horizonte, Minas Gerais, Brazil.
 It is maintained by Casa de Santo Antonio (St. Anthony House).
-The institution has stood out in the Brazilian scenario for its excellent performance in the National High School Exam, leading the ranking of schools with more than 100 students who took the exam.
+The institution has stood out in the Brazilian scenario for its excellent performance in the National High School Exam (ENEM), leading the ranking of schools with more than 100 students who took the exam.
 It is also a reference in approvals in entrance exams for several universities in the country and around the world.

+Regardless of the number of students or the calculation method, the school ranked first in the Enem in Minas Gerais for four consecutive years: 2022, 2023, 2024, and 2025.

 History

 Colégio Santo Antônio was established at São João del Rei, Minas Gerais, on May 1, 1909, by the Order of Friars Minor.
 It distinguished itself as a benchmark of education, welcoming students from all over the country.

 In the late 1940s, the school was moved to Belo Horizonte, the state capital, to better prepare students for the Federal University of Minas Gerais, then known as the University of Minas Gerais.

 Under the direction of Brother Bertrando, Pedro Schretlen and others, the school was moved to 880 Pernambuco Street on February 17, 1950, where an inaugural mass was celebrated in a makeshift chapel.
 The school also began to support the autonomy of the new Franciscan province.
 That same year, the school added seven science classes, and offered its first gym classes two years later.

 In 1972, the unit of São João del Rei (High School San Antonio) ceased operations, making the building available for other public projects.
 In the old building, the Municipal Foundation of São João del Rei was started, which was one of the entities forming the Federal University of São João del-Rei.
 The Franciscans kept the school true to the principles of the order.
 After the death of Brother Bertrando, the school went under the direction of Frei Felix, from 1959 to 1962.
 From 1962 to 1967, Frei Humbertino Backes, Eduardo Copray and Giraldi oversaw school operations.
 Frei Aristides Kasbergen managed the school from 1967 to 1984, Fr Dario Campos from 1984 to 1991, and Hilário Meekes from 1991 to 2000.

 In 2002 and 2003, Zé Roberto and Pedro discontinued their leadership of the school, and Frei Flávio Silva Vieira continued the work in the area of pastoral care.
 Frei Jonas Nogueira da Costa took over the ministry in late 2006.
 Frei Jacir de Freitas Faria has been Director General and Pedagogical since late 2006.
 Since late 2007, Frei Alexsandro Rufino da Silva has been the Director of Administration and Finance.

 In 2018 the educational institution became a member of the UNESCO Associated Schools Program Network (PEA / Unesco).